NazarovIlya/instructions/instruction.md

-# Insruction of using Git & Markdawn language
+# Insruction of using Git & Markdown language

-## Markdawn language
+## Markdown language

 -   **using **test** to the bold font**